NYCDOB/Facades/index.md

 * Mandated that any building that files a report indicating there are dangerous conditions will be given 180 days to correct these conditions.
 Again, if the landlord fails to do so, the City will conduct an inspection and, if needed, place safety sheds at the location at the landlord’s expense.

-### WHAT TECHNOLOGY ENHANCEMENTS HAS DOB IMPLEMENTED TO AID CUSTOMERS IN SUBMITTING FAÇADE COMPLIANCE FILINGS?
+### HOW IS DOB HELPING CUSTOMERS MEET THEIR FAÇADE COMPLIANCE FILING REQUIREMENTS?

 #### DOB NOW: SAFETY